 Malware capable of identifying the geographical location of a victim host.

-Malware installed via malicious VBA macros embedded in lure documents.
+Installed via malicious VBA macros in lure documents.

 Match every observed IP, domain, and hash against your live telemetry.